HackYourFutureBelgium/home/students/sunday-class.md

 ## All Together: Check-In

-A ~1 minute check-in from each group on what you've learned and struggled with in the exercises.
+A check-in from each group, keep it short and to the point!

+* A report on your group's stand-up
+* What went well with the exercises?
+* What was challenging in the exercises?

 ## Break